masa0221/tmux-kube-status/README.md

 ## Usage

-To display your Kubernetes context and environment in the Tmux status line, add this line to your `.tmux.conf`:
+To display your Kubernetes context in the Tmux status line, add this line to your `.tmux.conf`:

 ```bash
 set-option -g status-right "#{kube_status}"